wonglkd/Baleen-FAST24/README.md

 - Service Time (in the code) was renamed to Disk Head Time (in the paper)
 - Chunks (in the code) are called segments (in the paper)

+We have verified that our instructions work on Chameleon, and have recorded a video showing the setup of the environment and the reproduction of the instructions below (YouTube link TBC).

 ## Getting Started

 _Time estimate: 60 mins (20 mins interactive)._